- Home

 Train with purpose.
 Graduate with direction.

 Training at UTI is different than the typical 4-year college.
 You won’t be bound to boring lectures.
-Instead, you’ll spend your time in shop-like labs using real tools on real systems.18 You’ll learn from instructors who’ve been in the field and want to see you succeed.
+Instead, you’ll learn by doing—using real tools on real systems in shop-like labs that mirror what you’ll find in the field.
+And with options like financial aid, scholarships and manufacturer-specific training opportunities, you can build a plan that works for you.10,18

 Find your people.
 Build your future.1